jqllyh/blog/_posts/2017-01-24-web-security-shirofilter.markdown

 Why they are used ?

--Filters can perform security checks.
+- Filters can perform security checks.

--Compress the response stream.
+- Compress the response stream.

--Create a different response.
+- Create a different response.

 What does doFilter() do ?

 The doFilter() is called every time the container determines that the filter should be applied to a page.
 It takes three arguments

-->ServletRequest
+ServletRequest

-->ServlerResponse
+ServlerResponse

-->FilterChain
+FilterChain

 All the functionality that your filter supposed to do is implemented inside doFilter() method.